-Here are some of the things we may use to dispute your traffic ticket:
+Here are some of the things that we have seen used to dispute a traffic ticket:

-- we may prove that your action was necessary to “Avoid Harm”
+- addressing an action was necessary to “Avoid Harm”

-- we may question the officer’s “subjective conclusion” and “observations” about your action
+- calling into question the officer’s “subjective conclusion” and “observations” about your action

-- we may show that you made a “Mistake of Fact”
+- showing that a “Mistake of Fact” was made

-- we may argue that your actions were “Legally Justified”
+- arguing that certain actions were “Legally Justified”

-Here are some excerpts from actual Trial By Written Declarations we have prepared:
+Here are some excerpts from actual Trial By Written Declarations we have prepared for customers: